rdkcentral/rdkservices/docs/developerguide/PluginJSONfile.md

 }
 ```

-- The **"key"** specifies the API name **"setValue"**.
+- The `key` specifies the API name `setValue`.
 APIs names follow camelCase starting with lower case.
-- The **"summary"** provides a detailed description about the API, as that description will be useful for the clients of the API.
+- The `summary` provides a detailed description about the API, as that description will be useful for the clients of the API.
 This is also included in the API documentation.
-- The **"params"** list all the input parameters for this API and the **"required"** field within the **"params"** lists all the required input parameters only.
+- The `params` list all the input parameters for this API and the `required` field within the `params` lists all the required input parameters only.
-- The **"result"** provides details of the output response.
+- The `result` provides details of the output response.

 #### e) Events:
 This section defines the events supported by this plugin as mentioned in the below sample.